Context-Based Sustainability: Multicapitalism vs. monocapitalism

 CBS is also capital-based in the sense that it is an accounting implementation of what many are now referring to as multicapitalism.
 Multicapitalism is a relatively new economic doctrine according to which the performance of an organization, economy, municipality, or any other human population, can be seen as a function of what its impacts are on the sufficiency of multiple vital capitals, and not just in terms of economic outcomes.
 From this perspective, modern-day capitalism can be seen as the practice of monocapitalism: the pursuit of development or growth in only one type of capital (economic), very often at the expense of all others (e.g., natural, human, social, constructed and intellectual).
+As a new economic doctrine, the concept itself, and the terms monocapitalism and multicapitalism were first developed and coined by Martin P. Thomas and Mark W. McElroy in 2014, and frequently discussed thereafter in various publications of theirs.

 Under the multicapitalistic view of things, an organization's performance is favorable if and only if its impacts on all vital capitals (i.e., ones that have been determined to be material to itself) are sustainable.
 And to be sustainable, an organization's impacts on vital capitals must be in full compliance with whatever entity-specific standards of performance have been defined for itself.
 Anything less than sustainable performance in any material area of impact should, in principle, cause overall performance to worsen under the doctrine of multicapitalism and CBS, or what can also be referred to as multiple capital, multicapital, or multi-capital accounting.
 Making materiality determinations is therefore key in CBS, although not only for the sake of shareholders, but for other stakeholders as well.

 Multicapitalism has its roots in economic theory going back to at least the early twentieth century.
 In 1906, for example, the economist Irving Fisher wrote: "A stock of wealth existing at an instant of time is called capital.
 A flow of services through a period of time is called income."
 By the middle of the same century, another prominent economist, Kenneth Boulding, had taken Fisher's definitions to the next level by applying the concept not only to economic capital per se, but to other capitals as well.
 In 1949, Boulding identified several other non-economic capitals that must be maintained in order to ensure human well-being, including human capital, cultural capital, intellectual capital, and geological capital, the last of which arguably corresponds to what today is referred to as natural capital.